-The primary aim of cardiac rehabilitation is to enable the patient to regain full physical, psychological and social status after a cardiac event.
-Cardiac rehabilitation can optimize the long term prognosis by secondary prevention.
+The primary aim of cardiac rehabilitation (CR) is to enable the patient to regain full physical, psychological and social status after a cardiac event.
+Cardiac rehab can optimize the long term prognosis by secondary prevention.

 Following patient groups may benefit by cardiac rehabilitation programs: